zihuq-msft/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 ## Local debugging

 To customize the accelerator or run it locally, you must provision the Azure resources by running `azd provision` in a Terminal.
-This will generate a `.env` for you and you can use the "Run and Debug" (Ctrl + Shift + D) command to chose which part of the accelerator to run.
+This will generate a `.env` for you  in the `/.azure/<env-name>` directory and you can use the "Run and Debug" (Ctrl + Shift + D) command to chose which part of the accelerator to run.
 There is an [environment variable values table](#environment-variables) below.

 To run the accelerator in local when the solution is secured by RBAC you need to assign some roles to your principal id.
 You can do it either manually or programatically.